marcoheine-com/marcoheine.com/src/today-I-learned/headless-wordpress.md

 ---

 Today I learned about headless wordpress.
-Wordpress now offers a REST API which makes it possible to decouple the frontend completey from the wordpress backend.
+Wordpress now offers a REST API which makes it possible to decouple the frontend completely from the wordpress backend.

 This is pretty cool, because I'm faster and more comfortable with JavaScript when developing the frontend compared to the wordpress way where you mix you're